hphelion/documentation/devplatform/devplatform_community_install.md

 The HP Helion Development Platform is installed in the overcloud of HP Helion OpenStack&reg;.

+If you haven't taken the following steps during your HP Helion OpenStack installation, before installing HP Helion Development Platform:

+- If you installed HP Helion OpenStack with KVM hypervisor support, you should configure HP StoreVirtual VSA for Block Storage or configure HP 3PAR StoreServ Storage.

+- If you installed with ESX hypervisor support, then deploy the compute proxy on the ESX hosts and deploy OVSvApp for HP Virtual Cloud Networking.

 The system running the installer needs to have Python 2.7.
 Most modern operating systems include this as part of their base toolkit.
 This document is geared toward a Linux operating system but this does not preclude the installer from running on other operating systems with some minor modifications to the command-line statements used in this document.

 The installer requires the following packages.
 If they are not found, it will prompt you to install them.